anaghakris/Self-Reproducing-Program/README.md

 - Bhavneet Bhargava

 ## Shortcomings
-- We as a group, we didn't have any shortcoming for this self reproducing program.
+- As a group, we could not find any shortcoming in this self-reproducing program.